openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 Please use `odo push` command to create the component with source deployed
 ```

 The component is not yet deployed on OpenShift.
-With an `odo create` command, a configuration file called `config.yaml` has been created that contains information about the component to be deployed.
+With an `odo create` command, a configuration file called `config.yaml` has been created in the local directory of the `backend` component that contains information about the component for deployment.

 To see the configuration settings of the `backend` component in `config.yaml`, `odo` has a command to display this information: